Home Ā» Home Ā» Practical Ways to Improve Your Garden Soil

 Are you a creature of habit and do you plant your vegetables garden the exact same way every year?
 Crop rotation is especially important in vegetable beds.
 It’s important to rotate crops at least every 3 years so the same crops aren’t growing in the same place year after year and sapping the soil of the same nutrients.

 If you’ve been working on amending your garden soil and your soil doesn’t seem to be getting any better, you may want to consider raised bed gardening.
-It can be spendy to get started, but if you do it right, raised beds can last for many years.
+It can be expensive to get started, but if you do it right, raised beds can last for many years.
 The best part, you control the soil you add to them.

 If you have a huge vegetable garden, you might want to look into growing cover crops or green manures during the winter months.